emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**
+- SSL/TLS Port: **8883**
 - WebSocket Port: **8083**
+- WebSocket Secure Port: **8084**

+Here we use the mqtts or wss protocol with TLS one-way authentication,which only verifies the server's certificate and does not verify the client's certificate.If you require two-way authentication, please use TLS two-way authentication.

 To illustrate more intuitive, the key connection code for the example will be written in the renderer.js file.
 With the consideration of security, the installed MQTT module will be loaded via the require method of the Node.js API, in the preload.js file (using method 2 above).
 Also, this method injecting it in the global window object.